elindalenback/brainbox-api/README.md

 - **Tag**: Used for categorizing notes, featuring a simple model with just a name for each tag.
 It establishes a many-to-many relationship with the Note model.

+## Testing

+All endpoints underwent manual testing during the development phase by accessing the URLs directly.
+The API was rigorously evaluated through various request types (GET, POST, PUT, DELETE) both during development and in the production environment, as initiated from the Front End Application.

+### Python Linter (PEP 8)

+Only the files containing custom Python code were subjected to testing:

+- In settings.py, five instances of the 'E501 line too long' error were identified.
+In these specific cases, it was deemed acceptable not to break the line.
+- For all other files, the result was "All clear, no errors found".